PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Quests & Encounters/Broken ropebridge.md

-While trying to cross a broken ropebridge, multiple members of the Stormpeak Clan ambush and attack the party.
+While trying to cross a broken rope bridge, multiple members of the Stormpeak Clan ambush and attack the party.
 The members consist of several that Bjorn recognizes from his time before being pushed out by Hrothgar.

-Except parts of their body seem to be slowly morphing into crystaline structures -- A clear consequence of Hrothgar's corrupting influence.
+Except parts of their body seem to be slowly morphing into crystalline structures -- A clear consequence of Hrothgar's corrupting influence.

 **ENEMY ROSTER.**
 * 2 Shard-hulks